e.l.f. – Baked Eyeshadows in Pixie & Dusk

 Pixie is a strong mid-pink colour shadow with a gold shimmery undertone, you can clearly see the shimmer on the close-up image above.

 Dusk is a very dark grey colour shadow with silvery blue undertones and some shimmer.
 You only need to apply a little with this one as it is so dark – less is definitely more – and then gradually blend until you have the shade you want.

 To create the eye look above I applied e.l.f.
 Baked Eyeshadow in Pixie across all of my eyelid and into the crease, then I finished off by applying a very little of the Dusk shadow on the outer portion of my eyelid and blended a lot so that it gave a shimmery grey effect.
 I applied both of the shadows with a soft eyeshadow brush, there was a little powder drop-off from the pink Pixie shade but not a lot.
 I then applied a little smudge of black eyeliner on the outer corner of my upper lash line and finished off with a couple of coats of black mascara.

 When I first applied the pink Pixie eyeshadow I thought it was going to be too pink (sometimes pink eyeshadows just make me look like I have sore, red eyelids), but this colour is dark enough to look good.

 You can really see the shimmer of both colours on the swatch image above.

-Baked Eyeshadows are currently only available in 6 colours, I would love it if e.l.f. launch some more colours as these eyeshadows are lovely with a great dense pigment and really blendable.
-Baked Eyeshadows are good value at £3.75 each (3.5g), and are available from EyesLipsFace.
+Baked Eyeshadows are available in 5 colours, I would love it if e.l.f. launch some more colours as these eyeshadows are lovely with a great dense pigment and really blendable.
+Baked Eyeshadows are good value at £4.50 each (3.5g), and are available from EyesLipsFace.